 - gaining greater understanding of police legitimacy as well as systems of police accountability

 - examining the public perception of crime and the police.

 John has published in reputable academic journals, written chapters for books and he often attends international conferences.
 He has written reports for the New Zealand Police, the Ministry of Justice and the National Assembly for Wales.

 Local politicians, the police and human rights organisations have sought his advice on matters of policy and criminal justice reform.

-John is regularly interviewed by the media and actively engages in public debates on the future of criminal justice in New Zealand.
+John is regularly interviewed by local and international media.
+He actively engages in public debates on the future of criminal justice in New Zealand.

 Current Research Projects:

-My current postgraduate students are conducting research into how the police utilise DNA evidence, and how media representations provoke fear of crime in the public imagination.
-One student is conducting a comparative analysis of the New Zealand and Hungarian criminal justice systems.
+My postgraduate students have conducted research into how the police utilise DNA evidence.
+Some have researched how media representations provoke fear of crime in the public imagination and how fear of crime can influence how people engage in the workplace.
+One student investigated public perceptions of vigilantism while another is conducting a comparative analysis of the New Zealand and Hungarian criminal justice systems.

 - Julich, S. & Buttle, J.W. (in press 2011) Beyond Conflict Resolution: Towards a Restorative Process for Sexual Violence.
 Te Awatea Review: The Journal of Te Awatea Violence Research.